Sweet and Saucy Teriyaki Steak Bites (20-Minute Dinner)

 - 1 tablespoon cornstarch

-- 3/4 cup orange, pineapple or mango juice (if you donโt have juice, can sub water)
+- 3/4 cup orange, pineapple or mango juice (or water)

 - 1/3 cup low-sodium soy sauce